Fabio-A-Sa/Y2S2-DesenhoDeAlgoritmos/Project 1/README.md

-# Urban Logistics for Goods Delivery
+# Urban Logistics for Goods Delivery (Grade: 18.5/20)

 IMPORTANT - the files generate by the program is stored in the output folder (on the main folder, together with src, documentation, etc)